 - Amazing onsite gym

 Hotel Secreto feels like a mini oasis, surrounded by lush plants and views of Arenal Volcano.
 There are not many places where you can lounge in a swimming pool, or hot tub, and admire views of a 1,600m volcano.
 Well here you can!

-The large glass doors of the rooms mean you’re never shut away from the glorious views and nature.
-They’re also large, modern and clean.
+The large glass doors of the rooms mean you’re never shut away from the glorious views either.
+They’re large, modern and clean.
 Every morning you can start the day right by enjoying their delicious free breakfast.

-Just the view on Arenal Volcano should already be enough to convince you to stay at Arenal Xilopalo.
-Enjoy the breakfast with a direct view on the volcano while listening to the chirping birds in the surrounding trees.
+The view of Arenal Volcano should already be enough to convince you to stay at Arenal Xilopalo.
+Enjoy the tasty breakfast with an unobstructed view of the volcano whilst listening to the chirping birds in the trees.

 The rooms match the vibe of La Fortuna, boasting a rustic and natural design.
-Each room is clean, spacious and also includes extras like a coffee machine and a fridge.
+Every room is clean, spacious and includes extras like a coffee machine and fridge.
 The location of the hotel is also perfect.

 - Bicycles for rent

 Double rooms between $15-$50 per night

 We are sorry that this post didn't meet your expectations.